grcgit/Common-Metadata-Repository/reverse_proxy_deployment_guide.md

 Command to stop the CMR (this will purge the database) `cmr stop uberjar dev-system`

+## Ports

+Expose wsl ports to windows

+Open WSL terminal to ensure WSL is running and has an allocated IP

+Run as admin in powershell:
+`configure_ports.ps1`

 ### Upload metadata

 With a running CMR, run Intrepid's project manager